 - attendance

 - administering medicines

 - anti-bulling including cyber bullying

+- alternative and off-site provision

 - behaviour for learning

 - code of conduct for staff, governors and volunteers (guidance on safer working practices)

+- children in care (Looked After Children)

 - clubs, trips, educational visits and extended school activities

 - data protection

 - disability objectives and accessibility plan

 - equal opportunities

 - emergency planning

 - evacuation and lock-down procedures

 - first aid

 - managing allegations against staff and volunteers

 - mental health and wellbeing

 - on-line safety

 - risk assessments

 - safer recruitment practices

 - school and site security

 - sex and relationships education

 - special educational needs and disabilities

 - taking and using photographs

 - whistle-blowing

-10. Training and Induction
+9. Training and Induction

 All staff and volunteers working in the school must be given a copy of the Child Protection policy immediately upon starting work at the school as part of their induction.
 All staff and volunteers working in the school must complete safeguarding training appropriate to their role as part of their induction and at a minimum of annually thereafter.
-As part of the requirement for all staff to undergo regular updated safeguarding training (including online safety), safeguarding training will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.
+As part of the requirement for all staff to undergo regular updated safeguarding training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring), safeguarding training will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.
+The school's safeguarding training plan will build upon existing staff knowledge, in addition to refreshing key knowledge, and will be pertinent to the needs of the school community.
 The school draws upon School Improvement Liverpool's induction template and Safeguarding Induction Booklet (Schools' Safeguarding Handbook) to ensure all appropriate policies and guidance are shared.